Skip to main content

 The minister has announced an extension to consultation of the proposed changes to the Biosecurity Act.
 The consultation now closes on 13 December 2024.

-The Ministry for Primary Industries (MPI) has completed a review of the Biosecurity Act 1993.
-We have a developed a range of proposals to update and modernise the Act, and your views are essential to understand the impacts each proposal may have.
+The Ministry for Primary Industries (MPI) completed a review of the Biosecurity Act 1993.
+We then developed a range of proposals to update and modernise the Act, and your views were essential to understand the impacts each proposal might have.

-Our suggested changes relate to 6 topics, each of which has a discussion document setting out the proposals.
+Our suggested changes related to 6 topics, each of which had a discussion document setting out the proposals.

 Discussion documents